 - Community requests.

-A spatial organization to separate uses
+A spatial organisation to separate uses

-The rehabilitated water points are organized in the space in such a way as to serve both families and animals.
+The rehabilitated water points are organised in the space in such a way as to help both families and animals.
 Water is distributed on two levels, on the one hand to standpipes to serve the population for domestic uses of water (cooking, washing, drinking), and on the other hand to water troughs for livestock feed.
-The organization model was submitted to users during the first phase of the project to improve it; the proposals made concerned the number of water troughs, the separation of traffic leading to each of the water troughs, the distance between the standpipes and the water troughs, the security of the sites, etc.
+The organisation model was submitted to users during the first phase of the project to improve it; the proposals made concerned the number of water troughs, the separation of traffic leading to each of the water troughs, the distance between the standpipes and the water troughs, the security of the sites, etc.

 An increase in water availability